SwiftPackageIndex/SwiftPackageIndex-Server/README.md

 make db-up
 ```

-to bring up the Postgres database.
+to bring up the Postgres databases (one for development, the other for the unit tests).

 ```
 make migrate